About

 The professional site is the polished version — the CTO narrative, the enterprise case studies, the "Strategic Technology Leader" positioning.
 This is the other side.

-Because the person who harvests wheat in Montana, sets pre-dawn alarms for phone photos, and thinks the best problem-solving happens at 130 feet underwater is the same person who architects systems handling billions in revenue.
+Because the person who goes back to help with harvest in Montana, sets pre-dawn alarms for phone photos, and thinks the best problem-solving happens at 130 feet underwater is the same person who architects systems handling billions in revenue.
 You can't have one without the other.
 The tangible feeds the technical.